darrenjw/djwhacks/latex/nufeb-multiscale/content.md

 # Summary and conclusions

-## Exemplar application

-* We have a very good IB model of bacterial communities in fluid and biofilm allowing detailed study of fine-scale properties and characteristics
-* We have successfully developed accurate and well-calibrated statistical emulators of the fine-scale model
-* We can use the emulator for model validation and calibration against small-scale experimental data
-* We are developing continuum models for understanding system behaviour at larger spatial and temporal scales
-* Fine-scale characteristics determine macro-scale behaviour by using emulators to couple scales in a computationally efficient way

-# Summary and conclusions

 ## General

 * Spatially explicit IB models are an invaluable tool for understanding the stochasticity and heterogeneity of complex biological system behaviour